sundarsudandiraraj/pulumi-policy-runner/README.md

 | `--stack` | `PULUMI_STACK` | Pulumi stack name |
 | `--help` | - | Show help text |

+### Features

+- **Automatic Building**: The script automatically builds the policy pack by running `npm install` and `npm run build` in the policy directory
+- **Environment Variables**: Configure the script using environment variables for CI/CD environments
+- **Stack Support**: Specify the Pulumi stack via command-line or environment variable
+- **Flexible Configuration**: Works with any Pulumi command and additional arguments

 ### Priority Order

 The script uses the following priority order for configuration: